 It is an effective method to drive continuous improvement by monitoring and controlling a process, we can assure that it operates at its fullest potential.

-After going through Statistical Process Control (SPC) process improvement training participants will understand and learn about:
+After going through Statistical Process Control process improvement training participants will understand and learn about:

-- Understand the quality tools used to solve problems determined by SPC and the data collection process.
+- First of all, understand the quality tools used to solve problems determined by SPC and the data collection process.